pgolo/sic/README.md

 - `sic` is designed to work in Python 3 environment.
 - `sic` only needs Python Standard Library (no other packages).

+**Windows users:** PyPi distribution includes wheels for Python 3.6, 3.7, and 3.8.
+The wheels include cythonized module, so no additional steps are required to achieve best performance.

+**Linux users:** PyPi distribution does not include wheels for Linux, so `pip` will install source code package when run under Linux.
+Installed this way, the module will still work, though performance will be subpar.
+To achieve higher speed of processing, it is recommended to clone the repository, build the wheel on a local system, and then install it in the environment.
+See `scripts/linux/buildwheel.sh` and the comments there for details.

 ## Tokenization configs

 `sic` implements tokenization, i.e. it splits a given string into tokens and